UNB Libraries are here for you wherever you are living as we head into the final stretch of the academic year!

 All of you have access to our vast collection of eBooks, eJournals, and other online materials through the libraries website at any time.
 Our books in print are available for you to request – either to be picked up at one of our libraries or to have mailed if you’re not close by.

 On behalf of everyone at UNB Libraries, I wish you all the best for the coming term.
 I look forward to meeting many of you soon – in person or online.

 Absolutely, but you’ll need to book your seat in advance!

 Libraries on both Fredericton and Saint John campuses will be open to currently registered students.
-The Harriet Irving Library and the Hans W. Klohn Commons are opening on September 8th.
-Check back for dates of the opening of the Science & Forestry Library and the Engineering & Computer Science Library.
+The Science & Forestry Library, the Harriet Irving Library and the Hans W. Klohn Commons are now open.
+Check back for dates of the opening of the Engineering & Computer Science Library.

 Reservations in advance are required and you’ll need to check-in at our Welcome Station upon arrival.